LidarDM: Generative LiDAR Simulation in a Generated World: Layout-Guided LiDAR Video Generation

-{\it Model:}~We leverage the latent diffusion model~\cite{stablediffusion, stablediffusion} to tackle this challenge of modeling and sampling from $p(\mathbf{s} | \mathcal{I})$.
-We choose the latent diffusion model for its capacity to sample high-quality data while effectively incorporating strong conditional guidance.
-Specifically, our model encodes the high-dimensional SDF volume $\bs$ into a continuous latent representation $\bz$ using an encoder-decoder structure~\cite{stablediffusion} with a scene encoder $E_\theta(\bs) = \bz$ and a scene decoder $D_\theta(\bz) = \Tilde{\bs}$.
+{\it Model:}~We leverage the latent diffusion model~\cite{stablediffusion, stablediffusion} to tackle this challenge of modeling and sampling from $p(\mathbf{s} | \mathcal{I})$ due to its capacity to sample high-quality data while effectively incorporating strong conditional guidance.
+Specifically, our model encodes the high-dimensional $\bs$ into a continuous latent representation $\bz$ using an encoder-decoder structure~\cite{stablediffusion} with a scene encoder $E_\theta(\bs) = \bz$ and a scene decoder $D_\theta(\bz) = \Tilde{\bs}$.
 This encoder-decoder structure efficiently compresses the input data into a lower-dimensional latent space, enabling more effective and efficient sampling.
 Additionally, we encode our high-definition map layout \(\mathcal{I}\) into a latent space \(\mathbf{c} = M_\theta (\mathcal{I})\), allowing for more compact conditioning.

 {\it Sampling:}~We leverage a probabilistic denoising diffusion model~\cite{stablediffusion, ncsn} $F_\theta(\bz, \bc)$ to perform classifier-free guidance sampling~\cite{classifierfreeguidance}.
 Specifically for each diffusion step $k$, the following Langevin dynamics step is performed to progressively denoise until a clean sample $\bz_0$ is acquired: